ministryofjustice/moj-frontend/docs/components/alert.md

 #### When not to use

+Do not show the success alert to a user who has completed something more significant (such as a whole application) or reached the end of a service.
+Select the [GOV.UK confirmation page](https://design-system.service.gov.uk/patterns/confirmation-pages/) instead.

 You may not need to display the alert if something else confirms success, for example the [GOV.UK task list component](https://design-system.service.gov.uk/components/task-list/) or the user progressing to another page.

-If the user has completed something more significant (such as a whole application) or reached the end of a service, use the [GOV.UK confirmation page](https://design-system.service.gov.uk/patterns/confirmation-pages/).

 ### Things to consider